Year 3

 P.E kit reminders: Pupils are to wear white t shirts, black/navy shorts/tracksuit bottoms/leggings/skorts

-As always, please can you ensure all belongings and items of clothing are clearly named.
+As always, please can you ensure belongings and items of clothing are clearly named.
 Pupils will need to bring a filled water bottle to school each day.
-They may also bring a pencil case and hand sanitiser for their own use in class.
-We would also ask that pupils do bring a coat to school every day as we go outside even if the weather is not dry!
+They may also bring a pencil case for their own use in class.
+We would also ask that pupils do bring a coat to school every day as we go outside in all weathers and seasons.
+Pupils also require a named book bag /folder to keep their reading book and reading record clean and safe.

 Key Dates